University of Sydney Revues: Science Revue

 The Science Revue debuted in its current iteration in 2006.
 The Revue is best known for having a large cast, with 92 cast members in the 2008 production.
 This has led to the development of distinct troupes (Acting, Singing, Dancing and Band), who all contribute to the sketch development (the band being the last to join this process in 2017).
 Science Revue is also one of the few revues to consistently use the York Theatre, the largest theatre available at the Seymour Centre.

+Since 2006, Science Revue has donated profits to cystic fibrosis care and research charities, including Cystic Fibrosis Foundation from 2014, and currently Cystic Fibrosis Community Care.

 Band Revue

-In the wake of the success of the Science Revue band in 2019, members of the production and others created Band Revue as part of the Sydney University Dramatic Society (SUDS) 'Summer Slots,' running off the limited budget provided by SUDS.
-Marketed as a "Science Revue Fundraiser", it received positive reviews for its 3 night run, but currently is not a standalone Revue.
+In the wake of the success of the Science Revue band in 2019, members of the production and others created a one off 'Band Revue' as part of the Sydney University Dramatic Society (SUDS) 'Summer Slots,' running off the limited budget provided by SUDS.
+Marketed as a "Science Revue Fundraiser", it received positive reviews for its 3 night run.

+Engineering Revue

+Engineering Revue has a history of not being supported by the USU, instead running as an ad hoc organisation.
+The Revue was known for being planned at the last minute and featuring large amounts of both alcohol and heckling, by both audience and performers.
+Due to numerous bans from performance venues on campus, Engineering Revue 2023 was held in PNR Lecture Theatre 1.

+In the 2025 Revue season, Engineering Revue has reformed and is both supported by the USU and returning to the Seymour Centre as a venue.

+Architecture Revue

+The Architecture Revue was founded in 1967, with the original production team featuring Grahame Bond.
+The Revue was held in the Union Theatre (now the Footbridge Theatre).
+Reviewers described the revue as expensive and required a large amount of work.
+The Revue is not currently ongoing.